AlAgilly/yues_website/README.md

 Home
 ---
 - opponent images for upcoming/recent games (just need a filler image incase we dont have their logo)

+Teams
+---
+- Pictures for each game (both default and hover states)
+ - Maybe make the hover img changes less drastic until we find a way to ease-in-out the animations

 </td>
 </tr>